-Sold separately, twigs attach fluently to the trees you grow, effortlessly adding incredible detail and realism.
+Twigs attach fluently to the trees you grow, effortlessly adding incredible detail and realism.
+The Grove Core comes with a selection of popular twigs, but there are many more to choose from.

 Bundle up for a 30% discount!